pmndrs/use-cannon/readme.md

     yarn add use-cannon

-Experimental React hooks for cannon (using [cannon-es](https://github.com/drcmda/cannon-es)).
+Experimental React hooks for [cannon](https://github.com/schteppe/cannon.js).
 Use this in combination with [react-three-fiber](https://github.com/react-spring/react-three-fiber).

 - [x] Doesn't block the main thread, runs in a web worker
 - [x] Supports instancing out of the box